WenPai-org/wenpai.org/wp-content/plugins/user-switching/readme.md

 ### 1.7.3 (21 February 2024) ###

-* Confirm support for PHP 8.3
+* Confirms support for PHP 8.3
-* Fix compatibility with BuddyPress version 12
+* Fixes compatibility with BuddyPress version 12
-* Add configuration for the Live Preview feature on wordpress.org
+* Adds configuration for the Live Preview feature on wordpress.org

 ### 1.7.2 (16 November 2023) ###